neoPix/bluelinky-stamps/readme.md

 }
 ```
 Where:
-"stamps": array of stamps
+"stamps": array of stamps</br>
-"generated": date-time in UTC when the stamp file was generated
+"generated": date-time in UTC when the stamp file was generated</br>
-"frequency": the time between the stamps (in milliseconds)
+"frequency": the time between the stamps (in milliseconds)</br>
 Note that the validity of a single stamp my be longer than the frequency